 \section{Black-Box Reductions}

 The Bilateral Trade problem is one of the most fundamental and well-studied problems in mechanism design.
-So far, we analyzed the Bilateral Trade problem and designed mechanisms that approximate the optimal social welfare for this problem.
+So far, we designed mechanisms that approximate the optimal social welfare for this problem.
 In this section, we show that the simple Bilateral Trade environment can be used as a building block for the construction of mechanisms in more general environments.
 We design the mechanisms using black-box reductions: we show that given any $\alpha$ approximation mechanism for Bilateral Trade we can construct a mechanism with an approximation ratio which is some function of this $\alpha$ that maintains all the desired economic properties.

 In the rest of this section we will consider a more general model that reallocates a fully divisible good.
-In section \ref{subsec:partership-reduction} we study the $n$-player Partnership Dissolving setting, where players initially own fractions of the good and have linear utilities.
-In section \ref{subsec:reductions:monotone} we study 2-player settings with general monotone valuations, and in Section \ref{subsec:reductions:convex} we discuss a similar 2-player setting with the restriction to convex valuations (but with an arbitrary initial allocation).
+In Section \ref{subsec:partership-reduction} we study the $n$-player partnership dissolving setting, where players initially own fractions of the good and have linear utilities.
+In Section \ref{subsec:reductions:monotone} we study 2-player settings with general monotone valuations, and in Section \ref{subsec:reductions:convex} we discuss a similar 2-player setting with the restriction to convex valuations (but with an arbitrary initial allocation).